-- 1. Set the parking brake. - 2.
-Turn the ignition switch to RUN with the engine off. - Using the DIC, press the vehicle information button until the LEARN TIRE POSITIONS message displays. - 4.
+- 1. Set the parking brake. - Turn the ignition switch to ACCESSORY with the engine off. - Using the DIC, press the vehicle information button until the LEARN TIRE POSITIONS message displays. - 4.
 Press the set/reset button to allow the system to learn the tire positions.
 The horn will sound twice to indicate the receiver is ready, and the TIRE LEARNING ACTIVE message will display.
 The TPMS system is ready for the sensor matching process to begin. - 5.
-Start with the driver's side front tire. - 6.
-Remove the valve cap from the tire's valve stem.
+Start with the driver's side front tire.

+- 6. Remove the valve cap from the valve stem.
 Activate the TPMS sensor by increasing or decreasing the tire's air pressure for five seconds, or until a horn chirp sounds.
-The horn chirp, which may take up to 30 seconds to sound, confirms that the sensor identification code has been matched to the tire/wheel position.
-To decrease the tire's air-pressure use the pointed end of the valve cap, a pencil-style air pressure gage, or a key.

-- 7. Proceed to the passenger's side front tire, and repeat the procedure in Step 6. - 8.
-Proceed to the passenger's side rear tire, and repeat the procedure in Step 6. - 9.
-Proceed to the driver's side rear tire, and repeat the procedure in Step 6. - After hearing the confirming horn chirp for the driver's side rear tire, the tire learning process ends.
+The horn chirp, which may take up to 30 seconds to sound, confirms that the sensor identification code has been matched to this tire position.
+To decrease the tire's air-pressure use the pointed end of the valve cap, a pencil-style air pressure gage, or a key. - 7.
+Proceed to the passenger's side front tire, and repeat the procedure in Step 6. - 8.
+Proceed to the passenger's side rear tire, and repeat the procedure in Step 6. - Proceed to the driver's side rear tire, and repeat the procedure in Step 6. - 10.
+After hearing the confirming horn chirp, for the driver's side rear tire, the horn will sound two more times to signal the tire learning mode is no longer active.
 Turn the ignition switch to OFF. - Set all four tires to the recommended air pressure level as indicated on the tire and loading information label. - 12.
 Put the valve caps back on the valve stems.